 Useful resources for parents as schools return

 ParentClub is a Scottish Government resource for parents on all kinds of issues.
-They’ve created a section on their website around schools and childcare reopening with videos, tips and all the information you need on what to expect in light of the coronavirus and the measures which will be in place to ensure your and other children’s safety.
-This includes advice on how you can support younger and older children through this time, whether they’re returning to school or starting secondary, primary or nursery.
+They’ve created a section on their website on going to school with videos, tips and all the information you need on what to expect, the measures which will be in place to ensure your and other children’s safety.
+This includes advice on how you can support younger and older children through this time, whether they’re returning to school or starting secondary or primary.

-Returning to school can be an expensive time, and this can be difficult for lots of single parents to manage at the best of times, so it’s even more important in light of the pandemic that you know there is financial support available.
+Returning to school can be an expensive time, and this can be difficult for lots of single parents to manage at the best of times, so it’s important that you know there is financial support available.

 ParentClub has this helpful page on support and benefits available to parents with relevant links to follow.
 You can visit the Gov.Scot website to find out how to apply for school clothing grants and free school meals, which you can get through your local council if you’re eligible.